CODE-SUBMIT/video2/README.md

 A singe model is able to give layout for (multiple-functions + multiple-room layout1 + multiple-room layout2 + MRoom3-Layout + MRoom4-Layout + MRoom5-Layout + MRoom6-Layout + MRoom7-Layout + MRoom8-Layout)

+for comparison of study room (study-compare1/study_tea-leisure) all the three service(kujiale/sanweijia/tangping) do not contain furiture layout for this multiple-function, therefore, we only give demmo for our service